alexiskbarros/TutorMatchScheduler/replit.md

 **Instructor Normalization**: Case-insensitive, whitespace-trimmed matching for instructor names (e.g., "Sarah Haughey", "Sarah haughey", "sarah haughey" all treated as same instructor)

 **Recent Improvements** (Nov 2025):
+- **Peers Without Groups Page** (Nov 27): New administrative page to view all learning peers without assigned groups, with search functionality
+- **Manual Placement Modal** (Nov 27): Modal dialog allowing assignment of unmatched learners to existing groups from Matched or Review Groups pages
 - **Specific Constraint Failure Reasons** (Nov 26): Unmatched participants now show exactly why they weren't matched:
   - "No eligible peers" - No peers available for the course
   - "No eligible peers with instructor" - No peers for course + specific instructor requirement